noefp/easy_gdb/README.md

 Switching `$tb_gene_expr` to 1 (in `easyGDB_conf.php`) will enable the link to the gene expression atlas in the toolbar.
 The expression datasets should be placed in the `expression_data` folder (by default defined as `$expression_path` = `$root_path/expression_data`).

 In the `expression_data` folder you can find two examples of tab-delimited files, with extension `.txt`, containing expression data, and a JSON file named `expression_info.json`.
 Place your expression data files in the `expression_data` folder, as tab delimited text files with normalized data for each replicates in the columns (header), and each gene in the rows (first column), as shown in the examples.
-All replicates should have the same name in the header to be group together (For example: leaf, leaf, leaf, root, root, root, heat, heat, heat, etc.).
+All replicates should have the same name in the header to be grouped together (For example: leaf, leaf, leaf, root, root, root, heat, heat, heat, etc.).

 ```
 Gene ID	Leaf	Leaf	Leaf	Fruit	Fruit	Fruit	Root	Root	Root